terrymorse58/image-gallery-overlay/README.md

 // create a carousel instance
 const carousel = new OverlayCarousel(styleOptions);

-// populate the carousel modal with a name and images
+// populate the carousel overlay with a name and images
 //   name - text shown at the top of the modal
 //   imageURLs - array of url strings
 //   imageTitles - array of strings that describe each image (optional)